A hybrid-Hill estimator enabled by heavy-tailed block maxima: Introduction

 Here and throughout, the block maxima (BM) are represented by the sequence of random variables $\{M_{i}^{(m)}\}_{i=1}^k$ defined, for $m= 1, 2, \ldots$ and $i= 1, \ldots, k$ $(k \in \mathbb{N})$ as

 and constitute an i.i.d. sample taken from the distribution $F^m $.
-It is worth our while to highlight at this point that the distribution $F^{m}$ is in the same max-domain of attraction of the initial distribution function $F$: the two distribution functions are regularly varying in the tail with the index $-1/\gamma <0$ and $1-F^m$ has second-order parameter governing the rate of that convergence matching that of $1-F$ (see Appendix \ref{App:DoAFm}); their extreme value limits coincide due to the max-stability property, the epitome of the only three possible extreme value distributions which has earned them formidable uses in vastly many applications \citep{Beirlantetal2004,Resnick2007,ReissThomas2008}.
+It is worth our while to highlight at this point that the distribution $F^{m}$ is in the same max-domain of attraction of the initial distribution function $F$: the two distribution functions are regularly varying in the tail with the index $-1/\gamma <0$ and $1-F^m$ has second-order parameter governing the rate of that convergence matching that of $1-F$ (see Appendix \ref{App:DoAFm}); their extreme value limiting distributions coincide as in the embodiment of the max-stability property exclusive to the only three possible extreme value distributions, which has earned them formidable uses in vastly many applications \citep{Beirlantetal2004,Resnick2007,ReissThomas2008}.

 Through the blocking mechanism \eqref{eq:BMdef} for obtaining a sample made up of $k$ independent BM with the same distribution function $F^m$, our proposed hybrid-Hill estimator (H2 estimator) employs the $k_0$ upper order statistics of the partial BM sequence.
 For every block-length $m \geq 1$, let $M^{(m)}_{1:k} \leq M^{(m)}_{2:k} \leq \ldots \leq M^{(m)}_{k:k}$ be the order statistics of $\{M_{i}^{(m)}\}_{i=1}^k$.
 The H2 estimator of $\gamma >0$ is defined as